 Intravenous fluids, including fluids containing very high concentrations of sodium (hypertonic saline), are sometimes given.
 Such treatments must be given carefully to avoid rapid increases in the sodium level.

-If the sodium level in blood continues to decrease or does not increase despite restriction of fluid intake, doctors may prescribe drugs such as demeclocycline or lithium, which decrease the effect of vasopressin on the kidneys, or drugs such as conivaptan and tolvaptan, which block vasopressin receptors and prevent the kidneys from responding tovasopressin.
+If the sodium level in blood continues to decrease or does not increase despite restriction of fluid intake, doctors may prescribe medications such as demeclocycline or lithium, which decrease the effect of vasopressin on the kidneys, or medications such as conivaptan and tolvaptan, which block vasopressin receptors and prevent the kidneys from responding tovasopressin.